CommissionerPeirce/SafeHarbor2.0/README.md

 &ensp; &ensp; (6) *autonomous cryptotoken* means any electronic unit of account that:

-​			(a) is natively created, stored and updated within and by means of an autonomous cryptosystem;
+&ensp; &ensp; &ensp; &ensp; (a) is natively created, stored and updated within and by means of an autonomous cryptosystem;

-​			(b) could reasonably be expected to have material pecuniary value;
+&ensp; &ensp; &ensp; &ensp; (b) could reasonably be expected to have material pecuniary value;

-​			(c) solely through operation of the relevant autonomous cryptosystems, enables the controller of the electronic unit of account to:
+&ensp; &ensp; &ensp; &ensp; (c) solely through operation of the relevant autonomous cryptosystems, enables the controller of the electronic unit of account to:

-​				(1) pay for the use of an autonomous cryptosystem;
+&ensp; &ensp; &ensp; &ensp;&ensp;&ensp; (1) pay for the use of an autonomous cryptosystem;

-​				(2) vote in the governance or control of an autonomous cryptosystem or any parameters or features thereof; or
+&ensp; &ensp; &ensp; &ensp;&ensp;&ensp; (2) vote in the governance or control of an autonomous cryptosystem or any parameters or features thereof; or

-​				(3) capture, track, access, receive or otherwise benefit from the value of an autonomous cryptosystem based on the use, popularity or adoption of such autonomous cryptosystem (including any electronic units of account paid into such autonomous cryptosystem as usage fees); and
+&ensp; &ensp; &ensp; &ensp;&ensp;&ensp; (3) capture, track, access, receive or otherwise benefit from the value of an autonomous cryptosystem based on the use, popularity or adoption of such autonomous cryptosystem (including any electronic units of account paid into such autonomous cryptosystem as usage fees); and

-​			(d)  does not represent the contractual right to receive any payment or distribution from any person (in respect of any payment of principal or interest on a debt, distribution of profits, assets or dividends, or otherwise).
+&ensp; &ensp; &ensp; &ensp; (d)  does not represent the contractual right to receive any payment or distribution from any person (in respect of any payment of principal or interest on a debt, distribution of profits, assets or dividends, or otherwise).

 &ensp; &ensp; (7) *autonomous cryptotreasury* means an autonomous cryptosystem that exclusively controls either the generation of or issuance of un-generated or unissued autonomous cryptotokens of a given type based on the results of governance voting of issued autonomous cryptotokens of the same type.